Kendis supports integration with the Active Directory (LDAP) for

-After successful LDAP configuration, anyone in your organization who have valid account will be able to authenticate and access Kendis.
-However, they will not have access to any boards and will see the empty message after login.
+After successful LDAP configuration, anyone in your organization who have a valid account will be able to authenticate and access Kendis.
+However, they will not access any boards and will see the empty message after login.

 You can choose the users and groups from LDAP and assign them to different board collections in your account.

-Once users are added to the board collection, after login, they will be able to access these boards.
+Once users are added to the board collection, they can access these boards after login.